NSkyllas/NBA/NBA_stats_report.md

 ![PCA plot](/img/PCA1.png)
-###### Figure 3:Principal Component Analysis of 29 stat categories for all NBA teams since season1979-80 and on.
-The size of each dot represents the amount of wins during the regular season(teams with more wins have larger dots) and the color depicts the decade of the team.
+###### Figure 3:Principal Component Analysis of 29 stat categories for all NBA teams since season 1979-80 and on.
+The size of each dot represents the amount of wins during the regular season (teams with more wins have larger dots) and the color depicts the decade of the team.

 <br/>